CARES Commitment Savings for Smoking Cessation in the Philippines

 CARES with deposit collection: A minimum balance of 50 Philippine pesos (about US$1) was required to open a CARES account, and individuals were encouraged by marketers to deposit the money they would normally spend on cigarettes into this account each week.
 This group also received weekly visits from deposit collectors, saving them the weekly trip to the bank.
 All CARES clients were able to deposit into, but not to withdraw from these accounts, and the accounts yielded no interest, to discourage non-smokers from using them as a substitute for normal savings accounts.

 CARES without deposit collection: Same as above, except these clients had to go to a bank branch themselves to make deposits.

 Cue Cards: These individuals got to choose from among four wallet-sized cards depicting negative health consequences of smoking: premature babies, bad teeth, black lung, or a child hooked up to a respirator.
 They were encouraged by the marketers to keep them in a prominent location.

 Six months after the baseline survey, all survey respondents took a urine test to determine if they were still smoking.
-Individuals in the CARES treatment groups would receive their entire balance back if they passed the test, but would forfeit it if they failed or refused to take the test.
-Non-clients (those assigned to the cues and comparison groups) were paid 30 pesos (US$0.60) for taking the six-month test, and all respondents were paid 30 pesos for taking another test 12 months after the baseline.
+Individuals in the CARES treatment groups would receive their entire balance back if they passed the test but would forfeit it if they failed or refused to take the test.
+Non-clients (those assigned to the cues and comparison groups) were paid 30 Philippine pesos (US$0.60) for taking the six-month test, and all respondents were paid 30 Philippine pesos for taking another test twelve months after the baseline.